CSTR-Edinburgh/merlin/README.md

 Edinburgh.

-Step 0: download data from http://homepages.inf.ed.ac.uk/zwu2/dnn_baseline/dnn_baseline_practice.tar.gz and put it in your working directory
+Step 0: download data from http://exampleurl.com/dnn_baseline_practice.tar.gz (will replace soon) and put it in your working directory

 Step 1: Install Theano version 0.6 and above (http://deeplearning.net/software/theano/).
 You may need other third-party python libraries such as matplotlib.